district10/blog/_posts/post-0001-pandoc-readme.md

 `toc-depth`
 :   level of section to include in table of contents

+`secnumdepth`
+:   numbering depth for sections, if sections are numbered

 `lof`, `lot`
 :   include list of figures, list of tables